Adarshh9/Multimodal-RAG/README.md

 - **Real-Time Data Processing**: Extends functionality for real-time indexing of new media, useful for live content scenarios.
 - **Enhanced Metadata Tagging**: Custom tags based on content type, objects, or themes for improved categorization and search precision.
 - **Cross-Modal Search and Retrieval**: Allows users to query across formats (e.g., text-to-image retrieval), enhancing interactivity.

+## **Potential Use Cases**

+- **Digital Media Libraries**: Enables efficient archiving, indexing, and retrieval of large multimedia libraries, allowing users to search by text, keywords, or spoken content in audio/video files.

+- **Corporate Knowledge Bases**: Facilitates quick access to organizational media assets, like training videos and webinars, through specific topic-based queries, boosting productivity and learning.

+- **Content Moderation**: Real-time monitoring of multimedia content ensures adherence to community standards, aiding platforms in maintaining brand safety and regulatory compliance.

+- **Educational Platforms**: Empowers educational systems by providing learners and educators with rapid access to multimedia materials via topic-based or natural language queries, enriching the learning experience.

 ## Building a Multimodal RAG System: Workflow and Architecture

 ### Architecture Overview